 Are student loan payments tax-deductible?
 How does gross income factor into the tax rules?
 We’re here to answer these questions and more.

-Are student loan payments tax deductible in 2019?
+Are student loan payments tax-deductible?

 That doesn’t mean that people don’t try.